 - Dr Alastair Leckie, Consultant in Occupational Medicine, Director NHS Lothian Occupational Health and Safety Service

-- Interim Deputy CMO and/or Senior Medical Officer, Chief Medical Officer Directorate
+- Interim Deputy Chief Medical Officer and/or Senior Medical Officer, Chief Medical Officer Directorate

 Membership will be kept under review.